dfelinto/blender-manual/manual/animation/armatures/bones/properties/transform.rst

 In addition, in *Pose Mode* it is possible to restrict changes in position, rotation and scale by axis on each bone in the armature.

+.. _bpy.types.EditBone.head:

+Head X, Y, Z
+   Location of head end of the bone.

+.. _bpy.types.EditBone.tail:

+Tail X, Y, Z
+   Location of tail end of the bone.

+.. _bpy.types.EditBone.roll:

+Roll
+   Bone rotation around head-tail axis.

+.. _bpy.types.EditBone.lock:

+Lock
+   Bone is not able to be transformed when in Edit Mode.